 If the infection spreads anywhere past the impacted wisdom tooth, it has the potential to become life-threatening.
 The infection must be treated prior to removal of the tooth.

 How Do I Know My Wisdom Teeth Are Growing In?

 It’s true, some people do not have any symptoms when their wisdom teeth begin to grow.
 However, others may experience one or all of the following signs:

 - Headaches or facial pain

-Many times your dentist will notice the wisdom teeth coming in before you feel them.
-He may keep a close watch on them to see if they start to shift, change direction or make their way indirectly to the gum line.
+Many times your dentist will notice the wisdom teeth coming in before you even feel them.
+He may keep a close watch on them to see if they start to shift, change direction, or make their way indirectly to the gum line.

 It is important after removal to follow all directions given by your dentist or surgeon precisely.
 Avoid drinking from straws and be sure to keep the areas where the teeth were removed free of food debris.
 Your dentist may recommend that you eat soft foods for the first 24 hours or longer, depending on how well you feel your mouth is healing.

-Having the wisdom teeth removed will result in a healthy mouth in which the other teeth are free to move and have enough space to prevent overcrowding.
-If your mouth was overcrowded due to pressure from a wisdom tooth, you should begin to see relief within weeks following the extraction.
-If you have any cracked teeth or cavities from invading wisdom teeth, be sure to schedule a follow-up appointment with your Las Vegas dentist to fix these issues.
+Having the wisdom teeth removed will result in a healthy mouth in which the other teeth have enough space to prevent overcrowding.
+If your teeth were overcrowded due to pressure from a wisdom tooth, you should begin to see relief within weeks following the extraction.

 Check out our Las Vegas locations to see which Absolute Dental office is most convenient for you or your family.